-Parents with young children will get more training and help, victims of crime will receive increased support, the Whangarei community will learn about financial management, more food will be available at foodbanks, and new migrants will get more social experiences.
-These and many more benefits are the outcome of the recent distribution of over $83,878 made by Northland Foundation through their Grassroots Fund.
+The Northland Grassroots Fund has enabled parents with young children to get more training and help, victims of crime to receive increased support, the Whangarei community to learn about financial management, more food to be available at foodbanks, and new migrants to receive more social support.
+These and many more benefits are the outcome of the 2017 distribution of over $83,878 made by Northland Foundation through the Grassroots Fund.